KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 {{< sections >}}
 {{< section-left >}}

-To start a new widget from scratch, first create a folder for your new widget somewhere in you coding directory (eg: `~/Code/plasmoid-helloworld`).
+To start a new widget from scratch, first create a folder for your new widget somewhere in your coding directory (eg: `~/Code/plasmoid-helloworld`).

 Inside it create another folder called `package`.
 Everything inside the `package` folder will be what we eventually install to `~/.local/share/plasma/plasmoids/com.github.zren.helloworld/`.
 Eventually we will zip the contents of `package` and share them online.
 We can keep text editor files, build scripts, screenshots, etc outside the `package` directory.